-CO2 Management AS provides CO2 sequestration services, including technical solutions for efficient CO2 capture & compression, CO2 transport & infrastructure, and CO2 utilization & storage.
-Cooperation and cross-border network are essential to facilitate CO2 distribution from onshore clusters to offshore storage.
+CO2 Management AS provides CO2 sequestration services, including efficient solutions for large-scale CO2 transport & infrastructure, as well as advisory on CO2 capture & storage.
+Cooperation and cross-border network is essential to facilitate CO2 distribution from onshore clusters to offshore storage.

 Carbon capture and storage (CCS) technologies are expected to play a significant role in reaching the climate goals from the Paris Agreement and contributing towards a carbon neutral energy future.
 CCS implementation can enable continued use of fossil fuels in the short-to-medium term, while renewable resources gradually replace the current infrastructure.
 CO2 can be captured and separated at industry source points, including power plants, waste-to-energy facilities, ammonia and hydrogen plants, and cement and steel production facilities.
 With more than 60% of the global emissions coming from source points, the prospects for CCS to substantially reduce greenhouse gas emissions are immense.
 Captured CO2 is then transported and safely stored in the lithosphere, by geological sequestration into offshore saline aquifers or depleted oil and gas reservoirs.
 Generally, geologically stored CO2 becomes more securely trapped with time through dissolution and carbon mineralization.